wcrl/Build-the-Bot/WCRL 2023 Competitor Information/WCRL 2022-2023 Rulebook.md

 Pinning:

 - For the first 1 minute and 30 seconds: A bot can pin another bot for a maximum of 8 seconds before having to release the bot for a minimum of 8 seconds.
 The 8 second limit will be counted down by the WCRL Executive Board member in charge of the match.
-- With less than 60 seconds remaining: If a bot is pinned more than 5 seconds, the pinned bot will lose.
+- With less than 60 seconds remaining: If a bot is pinned for more than 5 seconds, the pinned bot will lose.
 The 5 second limit will be counted down by the WCRL Executive Board member in charge of the match.

 Bot Control:

 - Bots who lose mobility will lose the match following the same 5 second countdown (i.e., you are not pinned, but your wheels stop being able to move your bot).
-- Bots are able to lose the ability to control their competition attachment after the initial inspection (outlined below) without forfeitting the match.
+- Bots are allowed to lose the ability to control their competition attachment after the initial inspection (outlined below) without forfeitting the match.

 ### Tournament

 There will be one tournament per semester, held in the Binghamton University Innovative Technologies Complex Rotunda.
 The tournament will run from approximately 9:00 am to 3:00 pm.
-To be eligible to compete in the tournament teams must either win one competition, or compete in two competitions.
+To be eligible to compete in the tournament, teams must either win one competition or compete in two competitions.

 More information on the tournament will be released as it becomes available.
 Any teams not signed in by the end of the inspection period on the day of the tournament will **not** be allowed to compete.